mbrner/gpx_similarity/comparison_explanation.md

 **Explanation**

 The upper map shows the route tested against the routes in den database.
 The route is split into overlapping segments.
 The size of the segements is determined by the `map_options.zoom` paramter in the config.
 It is important to use the `map_options.zoom` value matching the value used for training the embedding model.
 The purple dots in the upper map are the centers of the segements.
 By clicking a point a segement is selected.
-The selected segement is highlighten in red.
+The selected segement is highlighted in red.

 Once a segement is selected the two plots display a static version of the selected segment (left) and the most similar segement in the database (right).